CiscoSystems/don/README.md

 > [Presented in the OpenStack Liberty Summit, Vancouver, May, 2015] (https://www.openstack.org/summit/vancouver-2015/summit-videos/presentation/don-diagnosing-ovs-in-neutron "DON Presentation at OpenStack Liberty Summit, Vancouver, May 2015").

-A lot has changed since then._More features have been added and DON is now entirely integrated with Horizon, Liberty release._
+A lot has changed since Vancouver! _Support for multi-node OpenStack installations and complete integrated with Horizon, Liberty release are among the things to look forward to._

 Neutron provides Networking-as-a-service in the OpenStack ecosystem.
 Networking functionalities are provided by plugins that implement well-defined Neutron